Absa Group Central Bank Mandatory Reserves Coverage

 Absa Group’s subsidiary will report periodically to MIGA on the implementation of the ESMS and application of the Performance Standards.

-MIGA’s coverage to Absa Group is aligned with the most recent World Bank Group’s strategy for Uganda, as it seeks to promote private-sector-led growth via increased access to finance in the country and to promote sustainable investments.
+MIGA’s proposed coverage to Absa Group is aligned with the most recent World Bank Group’s strategy for Seychelles, as it seeks to promote private-sector-led growth via increased access to finance in the country and to promote sustainable investments.

 MIGA supports its clients (as defined in MIGA Policy on Environmental and Social Sustainability) in addressing environmental and social issues arising from their business activities by requiring direct investment clients to set up and administer appropriate grievance mechanisms and/or procedures to address complaints from Affected Communities.
 MIGA support to Financial Intermediary clients applying the Performance Standards are required to develop External Communications Mechanisms to receive and review inquiries or complaints from any interested party regarding the E&S risks and impacts of their operations as per the requirements of Performance Standards 1.